JuliaLang/www.julialang.org/jsoc/gsoc/trixi.md

 **Project size**: 175 hours or 350 hours, depending on the chosen subtasks

 The high performance of modern scientific software is built on parallel computing using MPI and GPUs.
-The communication speed has not kept up with the exponential increase in compute speed and algorithms are often communication bound, leading to underutilization of hardare capabilities.
-Asynchronous computing avoids communication bottlenecks by performing non-blocking sends and algorithms that can reliably give results using the currently available data.
+The communication speed has not kept up with the exponential increase in compute speed and algorithms are often communication bound, leading to underutilization of hardware capabilities.
+Asynchronous computing avoids communication bottlenecks by performing non-blocking sends and using algorithms that can give reliable results using the currently available data.
 This approach gives great scalability on parallel computing systems.

 [Trixi.jl](https://github.com/trixi-framework/Trixi.jl/) currently performs distributed memory parallelization using [MPI.jl](https://github.com/JuliaParallel/MPI.jl), and has experimental GPU capabilities using [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) and [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl).
 The goal of this project is to implement a subset of features of [Trixi.jl](https://github.com/trixi-framework/Trixi.jl/) that can perform parallel simulations asynchronously.